cylc/cylc-doc/src/glossary.rst

    workflow
    cylc workflow
-      A workflow is a collection of :term:`tasks <task>` with :term:`dependencies <dependency>` among them that govern the order in which they can run.
+      A workflow is a collection of :term:`tasks <task>` with :term:`dependencies <dependency>` between them that govern the order in which they can run.

       Cylc workflows are defined in :cylc:conf:`flow.cylc` files.